MarcRuble/experiment-utility/README.md

 ![Model Overview](docs/experiment-model.svg)

 ### Should I use the reader?
 Check if your experimental procedure can be described with the hierarchy described just above in the Model.
-In genneral, user studies with a range of experimental conditions, possibly multiple independent variables with hierarchical order, can be described in this fashion.\
+In general, user studies with a range of experimental conditions, possibly multiple independent variables with hierarchical order, can be described in this fashion.\
-For example lets assume, we want to conduct an experiment to compare 3 kinds of VR controllers (`controller = {1, 2, 3}`) in 2 positions (`pose = {sit, stand}`).
-So our participants perform tasks with each of the controllers and within these 3 blocks, also the position is varied:
+For example lets assume, we want to conduct an experiment to compare 3 kinds of VR controllers (`controller = {1, 2, 3}`) in 2 user poses (`pose = {sit, stand}`).
+So our participants perform tasks with each of the controllers and within these 3 blocks, also the poses are varied:
 * `0` does `1-sit` then `1-stand` then `2-stand` and so on...
 * `1` does `2-sit` then `2-stand` then `3-stand` and so on...
 * ...